 If you’re still with me – good for you!
 That wasn’t an easy pill to swallow, but you’re still here and not put off.
 So let’s get into the details of how you go about taking the Five Fierce Facts head on and breaking out the other side.

-Click button below to sign up and be informed when new instalments are available
+Click here to sign up and be informed when new instalments are arrive

 Miles changed careers in 2008 from Senior Systems Designer in Aviation to become a fantasy author.
 His first book hit No1 on Amazon for Epic Fantasy and knocked The Hunger Games from the top slot in Waterstones.
 In 2010 he started a self-publishing business, and began creative writing meet-ups in Kent called NAGS which have been running bi-weekly for four years.